melvanderwal/HA-Amber-Electric-Usage-Charts/README.md

 # Home Assistant - Amber Electric Usage Charts
 ### Usage charts in Home Assistant for Amber Electric pricing
 #### 22 January 2024: Added Localvolts version to repo.
+#### 18 May 2024: Added support to cost/profit utility meters for negative prices.

 This package is used in Home Assistant with the Amber Electric integration to estimate usage in kilowatt hours and dollars.
 Example charts using the [ApexCharts Card HACS frontend integration](https://github.com/RomRider/apexcharts-card) are included.